kermitt2/biblio-glutton/Readme.md

 > ./gradlew clean build

 All the following commands need to be launched under the subdirectory `lookup/`.
+The loading of the following database can be done in parallel.

 #### CrossRef metadata